ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/deploy-app.md

         +-------------+------------------------+
         ```

-    We can see the Hyper Protect Virtual Server for our application is now taking up the majority of our Quota Group.
+    We can see the Hyper Protect Virtual Server for our application is now taking up the majority of our Quotagroup.

 4. If you ever need to check the Hyper Protect Virtual Server you can use the show command